-Activity Community Outcome

-Parks & Recreation Facilities Communities have a good standard of living and wellbeing Appropriate public access Efficient and effective community facilities World class landscapes are protected Environmental sustainability and low impact living is highly
+Activity Community Outcome Parks & Communities Appropriate Efficient and World class Environmental Recreation Facilities have a good standard of living and wellbeing Appropriate public access effective community facilities landscapes are protected sustainability and low impact living is highly valued

-g valued

 The purpose of the activity is to help provide affordable and accessible recreation facilities throughout the district.
 This includes the maintenance and development of primarily outdoor recreation facilities that are owned by the Council.
 This activity includes most items that are traditionally called parks and reserves and covers the maintenance and development of outdoor passive recreation areas, as well as sports fields, playgrounds and the trail network.